On Structural Properties of Risk-Averse Optimal Stopping Problems: Characterization of the structure of the optimal policy

 where the first and second inequalities follow from subadditivity and monotonicity of $\rho_t$, respectively.
 If $\rho_t$ is additive for each $t$, the first inequality becomes an equality, and the risk-neutral backward induction argument in \cite[Section 2]{oh2016characterizing} applies and proves that $M_t$ decreasing implies that $L_t$ is decreasing. \end{proof}

 \Cref{prop:cl-frame} indicates that in the risk-neutral case (each $\rho_t$ is a conditional expectation), if $Q_t(\cdot| x)$ is stochastically increasing in $x\in\mathcal X$, the condition that $M_t$ is decreasing suffices for the existence of control limit optimal policies.
-Moreover, this condition is preferable to the classical modularity conditions (C1) and (C2) because: \begin{itemize} \item It is weaker.
-For example, consider a time-homogeneous MDP, so we can drop time subscripts on the cost functions and transition law.
-Then (C1) implies that $\rho_t\big(v_{T}\big(\tilde X(x)\big)\big)=\rho_t\big(s\big(\tilde X(x)\big)\big)$ is decreasing in $x$, together with (C2), \textit{implies} that $M_t$ is decreasing. \item It is easier to check, since $M_t$ depends only on primitives (cost functions, the transition law, and the one-step risk mappings), whereas establishing (C1) is more challenging. \end{itemize}
+Moreover, this condition is preferable to the classical modularity conditions (C1) and (C2).
+First, it is easier to check, since $M_t$ depends only on primitives (cost functions, the transition law, and the one-step risk mappings), whereas establishing (C1) is more challenging.
+Second, it is weaker, as illustrated below. \begin{example} Consider a time-homogeneous risk-neutral MDP where each $\rho_t$ is a conditional expectation, so we can drop time subscripts on the cost functions, risk functionals, and transition law.
+Then (C1) implies that $\rho\big(s\big(\tilde X(x)\big)\big)=\rho\big(v_{T}\big(\tilde X(x)\big)\big)$ is decreasing in $x$, which, together with (C2), \textit{implies} that $M_t$ is decreasing. \QEDB \end{example}

-However, since $\rho_t$ is subadditive, in general, $L_t$ no longer inherits the monotonicity of $M_t$.
-Guided by \Cref{prop:cl-frame} and the analysis that follows, we therefore seek conditions in risk-averse settings under which the structure of $M_t$ still certifies the optimal policy structure.
+However, since $\rho_t$ is subadditive, in the general risk-averse case, $L_t$ no longer inherits the monotonicity of $M_t$.
+Guided by \Cref{prop:cl-frame} and the analysis that follows, we therefore seek conditions in risk-averse settings under which the structure of $M_t$ still implies an optimal policy structure.
 In \Cref{sec:policy-mono1}, we establish that if both the one-step risk mappings and the state vector satisfy appropriate \textit{comonotonicity} conditions, subadditivity tightens to additivity, restoring the risk-neutral argument.
 In \Cref{sec:policy-mono2}, we give conditions under which the sign of $L_t$ is determined entirely by $M_t$; consequently, a \textit{one-step look-ahead} policy is optimal.